New Here? Welcome!

 I’m Cindy, a PATH Intl.
 Registered Therapeutic Riding Instructor.
 I got certified in 2012 and have volunteered and worked and multiple therapeutic riding barns, including Bravehearts Therapeutic Riding in Illinois and People and Animal Learning Services (PALS) in Indiana.

-I started this blog in 2012 because I noticed a lack of therapeutic riding resources online, and as of 2018 it is still one of the only blogs about therapeutic riding out there, with almost 1,000 subscribers and up to 300 visitors a day.
+I started this blog in 2012 because I noticed a lack of therapeutic riding resources online, and as of 2018 it is still one of the only blogs about therapeutic riding out there, with just over 1,000 subscribers and up to 300 visitors a day.
 Due to popular request, in 2017 I self-published the book “Activities for Therapeutic Horseback Riding Lessons,” and in its first year sold 400 hard copies and 60 PDFs.
 I am humbled by the support for this blog and encouraged by its readers!

 For more about the blog and me, see the About page.